Studies Show Social Activity for Seniors Boosts Health

 Humans are social creatures, so it seems obvious that maintaining an active social life is good for the body and mind.
-Now, scientific studies are backing up that intuition, revealing that socializing with others boosts the health of your brain and your body.
+Now, scientific studies are backing up that intuition, revealing that social activities for seniors boosts the health of your brain and your body.

 Evidence points directly to the benefits of companionship and social engagement for the elderly.
 A study published in the Journal of the International Neuropsychological Society showed that a one point increase in social activity score was associated with a 47% decrease in the rate of decline in global cognitive function.
 Seniors who were exceptionally social had a 70% decrease in their level of cognitive decline when compared to their less social peers.

 As we all know, maintaining good, solid social connections becomes more challenging with age, which means it’s vital to encourage social activities for seniors in order to foster better health.
 Following are a few ways a Walnut Creek home care agency like Hillendale Home Care can help seniors stay social and preserve their wellbeing:

 - Encourage attendance at and escort seniors to social events like club meetings, fairs, holiday festivities and parades, plays, concerts, sporting events, religious services and church activities.

 - Participate in interactive games with clients such as board games, cards and video and computer games.